3 Characteristics of a Narcissist and How You Can Manage Them

 In just one day, 250 million photos were uploaded to Facebook and 864,000 hours of video to YouTube, according to fastcompany.com.
 “Look at me, look at me, look at me now!”
 People long to be the center of the universe today.
 Now, not everyone is a narcissist who tweets or uses Facebook.
 In fact, while studies show that narcissism is on the rise, you rarely run into one.
 Managing a narcissist, though, is a unique challenge.

 How can you lead a narcissist on your team?
-Here are a few key narcissistic characteristics that you have to manage.
+Here are a few key characteristics of a narcissist that you may have to manage.

 Star Role Mentality

-A narcissist already believes he or she’s the star of her life.
+A narcissist already believes they’re the star of their life.
 Evidence of this is excessive tweeting, blogging, Facebook-posting about the ever-so-interesting minutiae of their life.
 A narcissist believes the rest of us are just waiting on every post to know just how amazing life is in their world.
-A narcissist may listen politely to others’ ideas in brainstorming, but deep down she believes that their ideas are really 10 times better than others.
+A narcissist may listen politely to others’ ideas in brainstorming, but deep down believes that their ideas are really 10 times better than others.
 So the idea of “brainstorming” is just an idea.

 How to Manage

 Cautiously give upfront roles to this person.
-The “stage” is like crack to a narcissist addict.
+The “stage” and time there can turn into an attention-seeking issue.
 Once you give a mic to a narcissist who doesn’t fully represent your values, you’re in trouble.
 It’s very difficult to maintain your values/DNA with a narcissist who’ll do anything to get a laugh or attention.
-In brainstorm sessions, to get the best teamwork when you have a raging narcissist, continue to coach him or her on allowing others to also speak and being kind in their critique.
+In brainstorm sessions, to achieve effective teamwork when you have a teammate exhibiting self-absorbed behavior, continue to coach him or her on allowing others to also speak and being kind in their critique.

 Teflon Mentality